digisurvor/data_and_code/README.md

 [01: Derived Twitter/X Variables](https://github.com/digisurvor/data_and_code/tree/main/twitter_derived_variables)

-This directory contains data and code which can be used to derive new variables from Twitter/X datasets.(Currently Empty)
+This directory contains data and code which can be used to derive new variables from Twitter/X datasets.

 [02: Derived Web-Link Variables](https://github.com/digisurvor/data_and_code/tree/main/web_link_derived_variables)